JakeRowsell89/recursion/readme.md

 How can do this recursively?
 Well, instead of dealing with the whole problem we can return a fairly simple expression: "return <first number> + sum(<remaining numbers>)".
 Instead of adding all the numbers in our function, we add the current number to the sum of our total.
 Let's write that out in code.

-In recursion you call your own function, you generally start with a _base case_.
+There are three rules to produce a working recursive function:
+1. A recursive algorithm must have a base case.
+2. A recursive algorithm must change its state and move toward the base case.
+3. A recursive algorithm must call itself, recursively.

 The base case is a condition that ensures your function stops recursively calling itself.
 For arrays generally a good place to start is the case of receiving an empty array.
 I'd argue the sum of an empty list is 0, so that seems like a sensible return value.

 Next onto the actual recursion, we take the first number of the list and add it to the _sum of the rest of the numbers_: